Student Rights and Responsibilities Handbook

 Washington, DC 20202-4605

 A student shall be responsible for the cost of replacing materials or property which are lost or damaged due to negligence.
-A student's grades, transcripts or diploma may be withheld until restitution is made by payment or the equivalency through voluntary work as agreed to by the District.
+A student's diploma may be withheld until restitution is made by payment or the equivalency through voluntary work as agreed to by the District.
 The student or the student’s parents may appeal the imposition of a charge for damages to the Superintendent and Board of Directors.

 - The right to inspect and review the student's education records within forty-five (45) days of the day the District receives a request for: